Anabolic steroids and testosterone

 Adverse effects: severe diseases

 When used in excessive doses, both testosterone and anabolic steroids cause harmful changes in cholesterol levels.
-They also have effects on blood coagulation factors and hemoglobin, among other things.
+A reduction in HDL cholesterol, often referred to as “good” cholesterol, is particularly common.
+Oral anabolic steroids tend to have a more pronounced negative effect on cholesterol levels than injectable preparations.
+They also have effects on blood coagulation factors, hemoglobin and blood pressure, among other things.
 Thus, the continuous use of these hormones will increase the risk of developing heart and vascular diseases, cerebral infarction or stroke.
-Steroids weaken the cardiac contractile force and induce cardiac muscle degeneration, which can lead to cardiac arrhythmia and sudden death [31, 32, 33, 34].
+Steroids weaken the cardiac contractile force and induce cardiac muscle degeneration, which can lead to cardiac arrhythmia and sudden death [31, 32, 33, 34, 48].

 The exacerbating effect of anabolic steroids and testosterone on diabetes has been known for a long time.
 The use of these substances increases insulin resistance and the risk of diabetes and it may induce prediabetes [35].
 The sharing of syringes with other users may cause a blood-transmitted disease, such as hepatitis or HIV [36].